niran0511/My-project/README.md

 Push to the branch (git push origin feature-name).
 Open a pull request.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE fil